bglarkin/wwp_terpenes/terpenes_indicators.md

 Finally, the function `strassoc()` is used to produce bootstrapped confidence intervals on indicators’ strength of association to groups.
-The additional post-hoc test hopefully reduces the need for or concern over p-value corrections to `multipatt()`.
+The additional post-hoc test reduces the need for or concern over p-value corrections to `multipatt()`.
 The bootstrapped statistics and confidence intervals also allow the production of figures using `ggplot()` for easy interpretation.

 Indicator species analysis here is run on subsets of the seedling